 Certified Nurse Assistant Acute Care Training Course

-This course is designed for students who are Certified Nurse Assistants who desire to learn the basic nursing skills and duties of the acute care setting with additional emphasis on the areas of medical/surgical, orthopedic, pediatric, and obstetric care.
-The Certified Nurse Assistant Acute Care course consists of a combination of 27 hours classroom instruction and 54 hours supervised clinical practice in the acute care hospital.
-This course includes communication, patient assessment, observation, reporting, as well as, reinforcement of Certified Nurse Assistant basic-care procedures.
+This course is designed for students who are Certified Nurse Assistants and desire to learn the basic nursing skills and duties of the CNA in the acute care setting, with additional emphasis on the areas of medical/surgical, orthopedic, pediatric, and obstetric care.
+The Certified Nurse Assistant Acute Care course consists of 27 hours classroom instruction and 81 hours supervised clinical practice in an acute care hospital.
+The course curriculum includes communication, patient assessment, observation, reporting, as well as reinforcement of Certified Nurse Assistant basic-care procedures.

 Acute Care Aide Course: Click here for program application